Coventry's twin towns and cities

 Coventry New York State is Coventry, UK smallest twinned town.
 It is situated near the southern border with Pennsylvania, some 5 miles east of Greene.
 The nearest large town is Binghamton.
 But its association with the United Kingdom started with its first settlers who came from Coventry and named their new homestead after the town they had left years before they crossed the seas.

-Windsor is the southern most city in the Canadian province of Ontario and has a population of 216,473.
-This link was established in 1963.
+Windsor is the southern most city in the Canadian province of Ontario.

 The twinning link with Windsor (and Granby) came in a proposal from the Canadian Federation of Mayors and Municipalities.
 A letter suggested a town twinning between each of the towns (Granby, Windsor, Saint-Etienne and Coventry).
 The twinning of the four towns took place in Coventry in June 1963.